"Take Stephen Kappes. At the time of the worst torture sessions outlined in the

 of the CIA, Michael Hayden, that interrogation plans for detainees were

 submitted to the 'CIA headquarters' for approval and as of 2007 were approved by “the Director or Deputy Director of the CIA.”
+It is likely that this approval process existed at earlier points in 2002-2006.

 This is more than an interesting detail.
 In fact, it could implicate several high-level CIA officials in torture, including previous CIA directors George Tenet (resigned 2004) and Porter Goss (resigned 2006), as well as deputy directors John McLaughlin (resigned 2004) and Albert Calland (resigned 2006).
 These CIA officials are no longer serving.
 Kappes, Sulick and others are still there." [emphasis supplied]